jonathanw82/the-honey-pot/README.md

 could leave you with extremely large bills form Amazon.
 For where to place these secure keys please refer to deploy with Heroku above.

-You from the-honey-pot admin you can enter the products to sell.

 ### Credits: